 What if I need nursing care?

 If you live in a care home that provides nursing care, the National Health Service (NHS) should normally contribute towards the fees to cover the cost of the nursing element.
 The amount that can be paid may vary according to which health board you are in.
 For more information see the Money Advice Service.

 Will I have to sell my home to pay for care home charges?

-If you own your own home and you move into a residential care home permanently, the local authority will ignore the value of your home for the first 12 weeks of your stay.
+If you own your own home and you move into a residential care home permanently, the council will ignore the value of your home for the first 12 weeks of your stay.
 After that, they will usually include the value of your home when working out whether you have to pay care home fees.
-This means that you are then likely to be over the financial limit and you will have to sell your home.
-The local authority may place a charge on your home so that they can ensure your fees get paid when you sell your home.
+This means that you might be over the financial limit and you will have to sell your home.
+The council may place a charge on your home so that they can ensure your fees get paid when you sell your home.

-The local authority may decide to charge you interest for this 12 week period.
+The council may decide to charge you interest for this 12 week period.

-In certain situations, the local authority will not include the value of your home when working out whether you have to pay fees.
+In certain situations, the council will not include the value of your home when working out whether you have to pay fees.
 They will ignore the value of your home if any of the following people are living in either the whole or part of it: